Paroxysmisch/genome-assembly/dissertation/main.typ

   highlight[$arrow.t$ Recall Inverse], highlight(best[#a_sd(0.7231195142668386, 0.0218981435468089)]), highlight[#a_sd(0.6066977066096203, 0.015938260139693062)], highlight[#a_sd(0.641026205681568, 0.017880694079863063)],
   highlight[$arrow.t$ F1 Inverse], highlight(best[#a_sd(0.5247472552791161, 0.0053616664852087735)]), highlight[#a_sd(0.46957065155016847, 0.02481152760711465)], highlight[#a_sd(0.4665307562943479, 0.02181144060394172)],
 ),
-  caption: [The baseline @symgatedgcn outperforms both GAT+Edge and SymGAT+Edge when the models are trained on chromosome 15, and tested on chromosome 9, with much higher inverse precision, recall, and F1 score #highlighted.
+  caption: [The baseline @symgatedgcn outperforms both @gatedge and @symgatedge when the models are trained on chromosome 15, and tested on chromosome 9, with much higher inverse precision, recall, and F1 score #highlighted.
 The results show the mean and standard deviation across 5 runs.
 Best results in *bold*. $arrow.t$ indicates _higher is better_.]
 ) <tab:similar_test_performance>]

 == Integration of ultra-long data <sec:integration-ultra-long-data>